HubSpot/drop/docs/intro.md

 Because Drop is built on [Tether](http://github.hubspot.com/tether), you get all of the benefits of its effecient and powerful positioning.

-- Automatically repositions on page resizes and scrolls, with screen and scroll parent collision detection.
+- Drops automatically reposition on page resizes and scrolls, reorienting to stay in view.
-- Positioning is done with `transform: translate` to avoid repaints, always supporting `60fps` scrolling, even with many drops open at the same time.

-- Flexible animation structure supports all possible CSS transitions for opening and closing, or if desired, no animation at all.
+- Drop uses GPU accelerated positioning to maintain 60fps scrolling, even with dozens or hundreds of drops on screen and complex animation
-- Can be nested within other drops.
+- Drops can be nested within other drops
-- Can be attached to any of 12 attachment points on the target.
+- Drops can be attached to any of 12 attachment points on the target, or you can leverage the full power of Tether to position your drop anywhere.

-- Attachment points can be tweaked for perfect alignment using custom offsets.
-- Drops look and work great with other Tether libraries, including [Select](http://github.hubspot.com/select/docs/welcome/select), [Tooltip](http://github.hubspot.com/tooltip/docs/welcome/select), and [Shepherd](http://github.hubspot.com/shepherd/docs/welcome/select).
+- Drops can be configured to open when the user clicks or hovers.
+- A development team at [HubSpot](http://github.hubspot.com) who care about making it do everything you need.

 ### Dependencies